cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 layout: post
 title: "Rendering Blender Animations in Python Notebooks Using bpy"
 date: 2024-11-23 01:52:36 -0500
-categories: notebooks
+categories: [notebooks, 3d, python]
+tags: [Blender, bpy, Python, Jupyter Notebooks, 3D Rendering, Animation, Data Visualization]
+summary: "Learn how to integrate Blender renderings into Python notebooks using the bpy library.
+This guide covers installation, rendering, and visualization options for bringing 3D renders into notebooks."

 ---

 I recently saw a demo of blender being used inside of a notebook and was really impressed.

-[kolibril13](https://kolibril13.github.io/bpy-gallery/n0getting_started/) put together a great doc outlining what this process looks like and had to share.
+[kolibril13](https://kolibril13.github.io/bpy-gallery/n0getting_started/) put together a great doc outlining what this process looks like from installation to examples.

-Seeing Blender integrated into a notebook opens up interesting possibilities for data visualization, teaching materials, and quick prototyping in 3D.

-## Rendering Use Case
-With Blender in a notebook, you can embed rendered 3D animations into reports, create visualizations for scientific research, or even use it for creative coding projects.

-This approach allowed me to make a gif from an animation rendering in a pretty cool way.
+This blog will look at the different ways to display your renders in your notebook.
+We will cover what the Blender Python Module is, installation, and some of the rendering options available.

 ## Blender Python Module
 We will be using the Blender Foundation's Blender Python Module, [`bpy`](https://pypi.org/project/bpy/).
-This module allows us to control the Blender instance running through python.
+This module allows us to control the Blender instance running through python and what we will be using to trigger our renderings.

 Note: to get this to work you currently need 3.11.*